alikianyyy7-hue/Devkaweb-naqshineh/README.md

 Used flex-col for mobile (image above text).

 Applied sm:flex-row for tablet/desktop (image on the right, text on the left).

+7. Dynamic Management of Icons and Texts

+Need: Admins required an easy way to change icons and texts in sections such as Contact Us, About Us, and FAQ.

+Solution: Implemented WordPress Customizer options, allowing dynamic updates without editing code.

+Result: Site administrators can now modify icons and texts directly from the WordPress dashboard.

 Achieved consistent responsive design across all devices.
 Team